Bankrupting Sybil Despite Churn: Analysis

-\begin{lemma} An interval intersects at most two epochs. \end{lemma} \begin{proof} Assume that some interval starts at time $t_0$ and intersects at least three epochs; we will derive a contradiction.
+\begin{proof} Assume that some interval starts at time $t_0$ and intersects at least three epochs; we will derive a contradiction.
 Given this assumption, there must be at least one epoch entirely contained within the interval.
 Consider the earliest such epoch, and let it start at time $t_1 \geq t_0$ and end at time $t_2> t_1$.
 Observe that: